AlibabaCloudDocs/sls/intl.en-US/Product Introduction/Basic concepts/Logstore.md

-# Logstore {#concept_btb_4qn_vdb .concept}
+# Logstore

-The Logstore is a unit in Log Service to collect, store, and query the log data.
-Each Logstore belongs to a project, and each project can create multiple Logstores.
-You can create multiple Logstores for a project according to your actual needs.
-Typically, an independent Logstore is created for each type of logs in an application.
-For example, you have a game application “big-game”, and three types of logs are on the server: operation\_log, application\_log, and access\_log.
-You can first create a project named “big-game”, and then create three Logstores under this project for these three types of logs to collect, store, and query logs respectively.
+A Logstore in Log Service is a unit that is used to collect, store, and query logs.

+Each Logstore belongs to a project.
+You can create multiple Logstores in a project.
+You can create multiple Logstores in a specific project based on your business requirements.
+In most cases, you can create a Logstore for each log type of an application.
+For example, if you want to collect the operation logs, application logs, and access logs of App A, you can create a project named app-a, and then create three Logstores named operation\_log, application\_log, and access\_log in the project to store the logs.
-You must specify the Logstore for writing and querying logs.
-If you want to deliver log data to maxcompute for offline analysis, its data delivery is also based on the logstore as a unit for data synchronization, that is, The log data in the logstore is delivered to a maxcompute table.

-Specifically, Logstores provide the following functions:

--   Log collection, supports real-time logging.
--   Log storage, supports real-time consumption.
--   Index creation, supports real-time log query.
--   Provides data channels delivered to maxcompute
+You must specify a Logstore when you write, query, analyze, transform, consume, or ship logs.

+-   Log Service uses the Logstore as a collection unit to collect logs.
+-   Log Service uses the Logstore as a storage unit to store, transform, consume, and ship logs.
+-   Log Service creates indexes for the Logstore to query and analyze logs.